Badatos/neverwinterguide_FR/07 - Quick Adventures/01 - The Abandoned Townhouse.md

 The adventurers overhear tavern talk about a strange, abandoned noble estate that has yet to be looted.
 The tavern patrons speculate there are rare magical items in the estate and anyone brave enough to enter the place would be richly rewarded.

 **Commissioned**<br />
 The adventurers are commissioned by a wealthy merchant to break down the magical barrier preventing entry into the house.
-The merchant would ultimately like to renovate and sell the estate, but can't do so until the magic barrier is removed.
+The merchant would ultimately like to renovate and sell the estate, but can’t do so until the magic barrier is removed.

 (print-page)